How to Analyze a REIT

 Debt

-It’s necessary for a REIT to have debt in order to fund and grow its operations.
+It’s necessary for a REIT to have its debt in order to fund and grow its operations.
 This is especially true since they’re required to pay out at least 90% of their taxable income as dividends, limiting the amount of cash they can retain to fund acquisitions.

 However, too much debt can create problems for a REIT.
 As debt increases, so does the amount of the loan payments.
-If a company’s debt service gets too high it can become difficult to cover all of its expenses, pay dividends or purchase more properties.
+If a company’s debt service gets too high it can become difficult to cover all of its expenses, pay dividends, or purchase more properties.

 Debt to EBITDA Ratio